Copyright Statement

 And with eyes fixed on enjoying that warm moment, it radiated new beginnings and a relaxed, second-nature certainty that the future was going to be good.

-#theprairieyankee #familyrituals #missionbeach #militaryreflection #sandiego
+#theprairieyankee #theprairieYankee. #FromNewEnglandtoOklahoma #ALoveStoryAcrossTheOceans #theJourneyHome #familyrituals #missionbeach #militaryreflection #SanDiego

 Flashback: Did I Mention That Waltz?